 If you’re spending 2 days in Florence as part of a longer Italy trip, you’ll most likely arrive into the city at Santa Maria Novella train station.
 Unless you’re staying somewhere on the outskirts of the city, you’re almost certain to be within walking distance of your hotel: the train station is mere minutes’ walk away from all the big sights.
 Grab a bus or tram if you don’t fancy the walk: if you’ve got a smartphone, download the Moovit app, which will tell you exactly what you need to catch, and when!
 This app has saved my bacon more times than I can count (and I really like bacon, y’all).

 Speaking of hotels, where should you stay in Florence?
 It’s a good question, even if I do say so myself!
 When you look at all the choices available to you in this ever-popular destination, it can get a bit overwhelming.

 Should you stay in Florence city center?
 Is it noisy, or can you find somewhere quiet?
 Should you stay somewhere a little further out?

-The bright side is that there’s plenty of options!
+The bright side is that there’s plenty of options, whether you’re looking for hotels or a Florence Airbnb!
 So let’s have a look at some of the best choices, for budget, mid-range, or luxury travelers.